User Interface Guide

 For any Solution Instances activated by End Users, the updates in a new version will be rolled out automatically.

-If a new version of a solution is published which contains a Workflow which has been disabled, then:
+If a new version of a solution is published which contains a Workflow which has been disabled, you will be notified that the Workflow will be re-enabled unless it is removed from the solution: